dbuenzli/tsdl/README.md

 The resulting binaries are in `_build/test` :

-- `test.native`, tests the bindings, the executable should exit with 0.
+- `test_tsdl.native`, tests the bindings, the executable should exit with 0.
 - `sdlevents.native`, traces SDL events.
 - `min.native` a minimal SDL example.